khanlab/khanlab.github.io/software/_posts/0000-01-01-hippunfold.md

 ---
 # Fields can be left blank!
 name: Hippunfold
-short_description: Automated unfolding of the hippocampus
+short_description: Automatically model the topological folding structure of the human hippocampus, and computationally unfold the hippocampus to segment subfields and generate hippocampal and dentate gyrus surfaces.
 image:
 github: https://github.com/khanlab/hippunfold